mlukasek/M5_NightscoutMon/README.md

 vibration_mode = 0         ; VIBRATION MOTOR UNIT ; 0 = off, 1 = ON (vibrate during sound)
 vibration_pin = 26         ; pin that controls VIBRATION UNIT motor, 26 = M5Stack Fire PORT B connector, 17 = blue PORT C connector
-                           ; do not connect vibration motor to red PORT A, it will rotate always as it will be in collision with I2C vibration_strength = 512   ; 10 bit PWM value for VIBRATION UNIT motor control, 512 = 1/2 of max. power, do not use more, full power will reset M5Stack
+                           ; do not connect vibration motor to red PORT A, it will rotate always as it will be in collision with I2C vibration_strength = 512   ; 10 bit PWM value for VIBRATION UNIT motor control, 512 = 1/2 of max. power, do not use more, full power
-                           ; recommended range is 256-512
+                           ; will reset the M5Stack, recommended range is 256-512

 micro_dot_pHAT = 0         ; 0 = off, 1 = ON (display SGV and DELTA on I2C Pimoroni Micro Dot pHAT connected to I2C pins 21+22)